perejriu/old-blopup-web/algorithm.md

 Normal\,\,\,TA = systolic \leq 129\, \cap \,diastolic\leq 79
 $$

-In the **Normal AT** stage, the algorithm returns a dialogue with a set of personalized recommendations for the patient based on cardiovascular risk factors.
+In the **Normal AT**:
+* The algorithm returns a dialogue with a set of personalized recommendations for the patient based on cardiovascular risk factors.

 <details close>
 <summary><b>Here there is an example of the dialogue:</b></summary>